anavatapta/advisor-tools/README.md

 # Advisor Tools

-A collection of document generation tools for professional services work.
+A collection of document generation tools for Esri PS.

 ## PDF Generation System

-Generate beautiful PDFs from Markdown using Pandoc and LaTeX.
+Generate PDFs from Markdown using Pandoc and LaTeX.

 ### Quick Start